-Game we made for Ludum Dare 46.
-The theme was 'Keep It Alive', so we made a game about protecting baby turtles.
+Game I made for Ludum Dare 46.
+The theme was 'Keep It Alive', so my team and I made a game about protecting baby turtles.
 We were pretty happy with the feedback and loved the game idea, so we are working on it to become a full title.

 Placed 15th Overall and 20th for Fun.

-Small unreleased AR game that we made to learn the technology and expand our skillsets.
+Small unreleased AR game that I made to learn the technology and expand my skillsets.
 Learned a lot from this and found AR game development to be something I'd want to delve deeper into in the future.

 Created for Ludum Dare 45.
-The theme was "Start with Nothing", so we made a game about a butt-naked gladiator.Placed 46th Overall and 31st for Fun.
+The theme was "Start with Nothing", so my team and I made a game about a butt-naked gladiator.Placed 46th Overall and 31st for Fun.

-A small first project as Dummy Dojo to test the waters.
+A small first project to learn more about app development and deployment.
 The gameplay revolves around feeding Carl the Sumo a variety of food from a conveyor belt.

 I worked on this rogue-like bullet hell project as the sole programmer/designer with the help of freelance artists.
 I learned a lot about different aspects of what goes into making a more fleshed out game.